Translate

 The Archivist smiled, gesturing to a small jar glowing softly on a lower shelf.
 “Not all dreams are remembered, but they are never truly lost.”

 Mara approached the jar and peered inside.
-Slowly, like fog lifting from a forgotten shore, she saw fragments of a world she had once imagined as a child: a kingdom of floating islands, a ship that sailed through the clouds, and a strange, beautiful creature that could speak the language of the stars.
+Slowly, like fog lifting from a forgotten shore, she saw fragments of a world she had once imagined as a child: a kingdom of floating islands, a ship that sailed through the clouds, and a beautiful cat-like creature with wings that could speak the language of the stars.
 It was a dream she had abandoned long ago, buried beneath the weight of growing up.

-“Can I… take it back?” she asked, her voice a whisper.
+“Can I… take it back?” she asked.

 The Archivist nodded.
 “Dreams are patient.
 They wait for you to remember.”